Notes on hyperelliptic mapping class groups: Generators for hyperelliptic mapping class groups

 The pure braid group $\mathrm{PB}_n$ contains the center of $\mathrm{B}_n$, splits over it and there is a natural isomorphism $\mathrm{PB}_n\cong\Z\times\PG(S_{0,n+1})$ (cf.\ Section~9.3 in \cite{FM}).
 By means of the Birman-Hilden isomorphism above, the pure hyperelliptic mapping class group $\PU(S)$ is then identified with the quotient of $\mathrm{PB}_3$ by the square of its center and so there is a natural isomorphism $\PU(S)\cong\Z/2\times\PG(S_{0,4})$ which sends the hyperelliptic involution to the factor $\Z/2$.

 The Dehn twists about essential simple closed curves in $S_{0,4}$ naturally lift to squares of nonseparating Dehn twists in $\PU(S)$ and these generate a subgroup $\cQ(S,\u)$ isomorphic to $\PG(S_{0,4})$.
-This completes the proof of the first item of the proposition.
+This completes the proof of the second item of the proposition. \end{proof}